 - If your host offers reliable, 24/7 support, you’ll always have someone to help you out if you do run into a security-related issue.

 This list should give you a good starting point to work from when looking for a host for your new site, or even if you’re thinking about changing hosts.
 You’ll want to find one that offers all of the features and functionality you’ll need, plus has a reputation for reliability and excellent performance.

 Our recommendation: DreamPress, the premier WordPress hosting service.

 DreamPress is WordPress-specific hosting that’s fast, reliable, scalable, and, of course, secure.
 DreamPress includes a pre-installed SSL/TSL certificate and provides a dedicated WAF designed with rules built to protect WordPress sites and block hacking attempts.
-You’ll also get automated backups, 24/7 support from WordPress experts, and Jetpack Premium — a plugin that can add many additional security features to your site — at no additional cost.
+You’ll also get automated backups, 24/7 support from WordPress experts, and, for DreamPress Plus and Advanced customers, Jetpack Premium — a plugin that can add many additional security features to your site — at no additional cost.

 With DreamPress, you’ll be able to rest easy knowing that your site is protected.
 Our hosting service even takes care of many of the following security-enhancing steps for you — although we still encourage you to read on to learn what extra measures you can take.

 After all, safety first, kids!

 2. Switch Your Site to HTTPS

 Let’s talk more about an SSL/TLS certificate.
 This enables you to switch your site to HyperText Transfer Protocol Secure (HTTPS) — a more secure version of HTTP.
 These are important security concepts to understand but simple to grasp even if you’ve never heard of them before.